Arcanesaadman15/pwa-test-3/README.md

 - Achievement unlocks
 - User progress and streaks

 This data remains on the device and doesn't sync to the cloud, ensuring privacy and offline functionality.

+## Deployment

+This app is ready for deployment to Vercel and includes full LemonSqueezy integration for subscription management.